 Ever since I saw every other travel blogger visit/write about/make videos about cat cafes I've been dying to go to one.
 Somehow we didn't make it to one in Asia, but never fear, Budapest has got a cat cafe!!

-Sure the staff are kind of rude (that seems to be a theme in Budapest, what's up with that?), and the 'Cat-uccino' was dreadful (but then I hate milk in coffee so I'm not sure what I was expecting), BUT it's still a nice place to sit down, relax and get some much needed pet loving which you just don't get when you're travelling and not House Sitting.
+Sure the staff are kind of rude, and the 'Cat-uccino' was dreadful (but then I hate milk in coffee so I'm not sure what I was expecting), BUT it's still a nice place to sit down, relax and get some much needed pet loving which you just don't get when you're travelling and not House Sitting.
 ALSO the crappy cat-uccino had an AWESOME cat outline in it:

 It's definitely worth a look in!
 They also sell kitty treats that you can give to the cats, but they limit the amount given out per hour.
 Also note that this tubby one shouldn't be given treats: